Prevent A Basement Flooded With Sewage | Helpful Cause, Cures, and Information

 A house sewer trap stoppage

-Perhaps the easiest fix and most common problem is a clogged house trap.
-A sewer house trap is specifically designed to retain objects in its belly, and not them clog your main house sewer.
-However when a sewer house trap clogs, it shuts down your entire house drain system.
 The fix is to open the plug on the street side of the trap 1st (always make sure the city sewer is not backed up).
 Then open the house side plug.
-If there is a trap stoppage, the overflow will run over the trap, and out the street side plug opening.
+If there is a trap stoppage, the overflow will run over the trap, and out the street-side plug opening.
 Wearing a rubber glove, you can then reach into the belly of the trap and remove the stoppage.
 Sound yucky and disgusting?
 Then call a drain cleaning professional.

-Tree roots and non-flush able materials
+Tree roots and non-flushable materials

-The build-up of improper articles and objects creates a physical obstruction.
-This then prevents wastewater from flowing properly to a treatment facility.
-Some other waste materials are also not supposed to go through the sewer line at all.
-For examples cigarette butts, and female hygiene products.
-Another common cause of clogging is tree roots penetration.
 If you have big trees in your lawn under which sewer pipe is installed, call a professional plumber to do camera inspections and perform preventive measures.
 Regular cleaning or water jetting may be required.
 There are also specialty chemical treatments, such as Root-X. All of these methods require a trained professional to administer.
 That is especially true if you need a pipe repair or replacement.

 Heavy rain and snow melts

 Heavy rain and melting snow can bring problems too.
-Especially in areas where both storm water and sanitary wastewater are collected in the same sewer (known as a Combined Sewer System0.
-As a matter of fact most areas in NYC still rely on such system.
+This is especially true in areas where both stormwater and sanitary wastewater are collected in the same sewer (known as a Combined Sewer System).
+As a matter of fact most areas in NYC still rely on such a system.
 In case the volume of water exceeds the maximum capacity of CSO, sewer surcharge happens.
-Your main drain line, which is supposed to be the exit point of wastewater, becomes an entry point instead.
-In the absence of a sewer-valve, your basement is inevitably flooded with wastewater.
-The same thing most likely happens following a flash flood caused by severe thunderstorm.
-Call a sewer valve expert if your issue seems to fit this description.

 sewer flooded building